QuHarmonics/The-PSREQ-Pathway-A-Molecular-Framework-for-Viral-Neutralization-and-Therapeutic-Adaptation/readme.md

 The following diagram illustrates the lifecycle disruptions caused by the PSREQ pathway, detailing how it interferes with various stages of the HSV lifecycle.

+# Lifecycle Disruptions Caused by the PSREQ Pathway

+The following diagram illustrates the lifecycle disruptions caused by the PSREQ pathway, detailing how it interferes with various stages of the HSV lifecycle.

 ```mermaid
 graph TD
     A[Viral Entry] -->|PSREQ peptide binds to glycoproteins, blocking receptor interactions| B[Replication]